ThePacielloGroup/cupper/content/patterns/writing/notes-and-warnings.md

 title = "Notes & warnings"
 +++

-**Infusion** acknowledges that simple markdown is limiting when it comes to writing compelling documentation, so it provides a number of "shortcodes".
+**Cupper** acknowledges that simple markdown is limiting when it comes to writing compelling documentation, so it provides a number of "shortcodes".
 Shortcodes offer a simple syntax for including rich content.
-For example, **Infusion** provides shortcodes for including notes and warnings.
+For example, **Cupper** provides shortcodes for including notes and warnings.

 ## Notes